-Your home’s plumbing system has a silent guardian you might not even know exists.
-It’s called a backflow preventer, and its only job is to ensure that dirty water never flows backward into your clean water supply.
-This simple device is your first line of defense against contamination from things like lawn fertilizers, boiler chemicals, or other pollutants.
-But like any protective equipment, it needs regular check-ups to make sure it’s ready to work when needed.
-This guide will walk you through everything you need to know about this crucial component, explaining why annual backflow preventer testing is one of the most important steps you can take for your family’s health and safety.
+You might not know it, but your home’s plumbing has a silent guardian.
+It’s called a backflow preventer, and its one job is to ensure dirty water never flows backward into your clean water supply.
+This simple device is your first line of defense against contamination from things like lawn fertilizers or boiler chemicals.
+But like any safety equipment, it needs regular check-ups to work correctly.
+This guide explains why annual backflow preventer testing is one of the most important steps you can take for your family’s health and safety.

 Key Takeaways